arcus/education_modules/bash_scripting_101/bash_scripting_101.md

   ![Less of basic python script that says hello and prompts a dialogue for an individual's name and age.](media/less_sample_small.png)

-- `Cat`: very powerful three part function that allows a reader to view, combine (concatenate), or create a new version of a file
+- `Cat`: very powerful three-part function that allows a reader to view, combine (concatenate), or create a new version of a file

   - `cat file 1 file 2` will display the contents of both files on separate lines.
   - `cat > file 4` will create a new file named file 4